Chase Merchant Services Fees

 The first bit of notable good news that Chase brings to small businesses?

-The option to choose interchange-plus pricing.
+The option to choose to integrate with your ecommerce platform.

 Another huge plus that Chase Merchant Services boasts?